OskarSigvardsson/DailyProgrammerChallenges/intermediate/gradient/gradients.md

 Regardless of your chosen method of output, I highly encourage you to upload your resulting images to [imgur](http://imgur.com) so that the rest of us can see the product of your hard work!
-If you chose to output your image to the screen, lets see a (possibly cropped) screenshot!
+If you chose to output your image to the screen, you can take a screenshot and crop the gradient out.

 #Example inputs & outputs